How can I get the Volunteer Voucher for the Fall Registration?

 How is Volunteer Bond Refunded?

-When you volunteer for a minimum of 4 hours per child with our club , you will receive a volunteer credit voucher in April.
+When you volunteer for a minimum of 4 hours per family with our club , you will receive a volunteer credit voucher in April.
 This voucher is submitted during your Fall registration and provides a credit to the Bond i.e. you don’t have to pay the volunteer Bond for registration in the next year.
 Our club’s year is from September 1- March 31.